Seoul Halloween crowd crush: Investigation

-Parliamentary Inquiry
+Parliamentary inquiry

 On 9 November 2022, the opposition Democratic Party of Korea (DPK), the Justice Party and the Basic Income Party submitted formal requests for an investigation.
 On 23 November 2022, the ruling People Power Party (PPP) abandoned its previous opposition to a parliamentary inquiry, and ruling and opposition parties agreed to launch a parliamentary inquiry into the Itaewon Halloween disaster.
 On 19 December 2022, the Special Committee Inquiry into the Itaewon disaster was formally launched by the head of the Special Committee, MP Woo Sang-ho, in the National Assembly.

-On 10 January 2023, the parliamentary special committee to investigate the Itaewon disaster held a first public forum to allow experts to have their say.
+On 10 January 2023, the parliamentary special committee to investigate the Itaewon disaster held a first public forum with experts on the issue.

-At a public hearing as part of the parliamentary inquiry, expert Lee Kyung-won, professor of emergency medicine at Yonsei University, requested that an emergency medicine physician should be on site to provide support as an expert.